jucardwell/geog215/other_pages/assignment2.md

     **third-level heading** named “Map Tree Species in Carrboro”.
 Add an **interactive** map (with a basemap) that displays trees in Carrboro and classifies the trees by the “COMP\_” column (which represents the type of trees).
+You should get an error.
+Sometimes data from the web contains geometry errors which prevent tmap from mapping them.
+Add this command `%>% st_make_valid` to your tree read in command to fix any invalid geometries.

-2. Write a command to make and print a summary table that counts the number of trees of each species type.
+3. Write a command to make and print a summary table that sums the amount of acres of any tree type in Carrboro.
 Hint: you will use the `summarise` command.

 ### Format your .Rmd File
 1. Review the .Rmd help document.
 Format your .Rmd so that messages and warnings